 This is a famous trekking haven, because of the well-defined trails.
 The north face of the mountain is covered with snow for almost six months and the peak is hardly higher than the east-west ridgeline bifurcating the rivers Giri and Tons.

 There are three routes to approach Churdhar Peak.
 Chaupal, located in the district of Shimla is the shortest route with a trek distance of 7 km.
 Haripurdhar in Sirmour district involves trekking a longer distance of 50 km.
 Nohradhar is the most preferable route and it is a 20 km trek uphill.
 Nohradhar is a hamlet on the Solan-Rajghat-Sangrah road.
 It is around 390 km from Delhi.

 Best Time To Take Up This Trek

-November to March is the best time to go on this trek.
+May to November (apart from monsoons) is the best time to go on this trek.
 The snowfall is not blinding as the peak is not exactly in the Himalayas.
 However, there is still quite a good amount of snow to enjoy the trek.

 Things To Carry On The Trek

 Trekking stick, trek shoes, woollen clothes, water bottles, energy drinks, snacks, headlamp, medical kit, sleeping tent, compass, socks, gloves, thermals, raincoat, poncho and an extra set of clothes are all that you need to go on this trek.